taylorlapeyre/taylorlapeyre.github.io/about.md

 I welcome you to check out my [toolbox][4] and the [things I've made][5] with it.

 As far as hardware goes, I do all my development on a 2011 Macbook Pro running OSX.
-I've never found it limiting.

 You can find the source code for this website [here][6].